-- (4) Number of floors: The number of floors above and below ground can be modified and the building dynamically changes accordingly. - (5) Indoor and outdoor height difference: The difference between the indoor and the outdoor floor on the ground floor, which is to shown when there is no above-ground floor.

-(7) Base area: The software calculates the base area based on the building outline and cannot be modified.
+- (4) Number of floors: The number of floors above and below ground can be modified and the building dynamically changes accordingly. - (5) Indoor and outdoor height difference: The difference between the indoor and the outdoor floor on the ground floor, which is to shown when there is no above-ground floor. - (6) Above-ground height of basement: The height of the basement above the ground; this item is not displayed when there is no basement. - (7) Base area: The software calculates the base area based on the building outline and cannot be modified. - (8) Apron: Floor lines can be turned on and off. - (9) Elevation: Reads the building's z coordinate in the scene; can be modified manually.